michal-kurz/stfuandclick/README.md

  ## Potential FAQ
  ### Why is everything so big?
- I accidentally made the whole thing while a zoomed-out in my browser.
+ I accidentally made the whole thing while zoomed-out in my browser.
 Please, just do the same when reviewing.

+ ### Why the redundant index.ts files?
+ I like to organize my code like this - I include an index file for every component, which serves as the interface for the rest of the project.
+All code exported from the component should be wired through this file.
+This often results in "redundant" files that only reexport one single component.
+I think it's not that uncommon of an approach, but [U+](https://u.plus/) was quite surprised about it, so here you go.

  ### Are you free for hire?
  I am currently working on a client's project and am extremely comfortable in our partnership - but I am  am open to new offers, as long as they are really awesome.